swangsjtu/Deep-Learning-Course-2018/README.md

 ---
-# Assignment 1
+# Assignment 1, Basic ideas about neural network
-Following the instructions in the .ipynb files, complete the corresponding scripts two_layer_net.ipynb => softmax.ipynb
+Following the instructions in the .ipynb files, complete the corresponding scripts

+two_layer_net.ipynb => softmax.ipynb

 ---

-# Assignment 2
+# Assignment 2, Advanced modules in neural networks.
-The environment is similiar to Assignment 1
+The environment is similiar to Assignment 1, Following the instructions in the .ipynb files, complete the corresponding scripts

 FullyConnectedNets.ipynb => BatchNormalization.ipynb => Dropout.ipynb => ConvolutionalNetworks.ipynb